 Bees and other pollinators need the right type of flowers to obtain pollen (protein) and nectar (carbohydrate).
 London has a lot of parks and gardens and the long flowering season of its diverse plants gives London’s honey its characteristic complex taste.
 However, the planting policies of parks and the flowers people choose to grow are not necessarily good for bees… it is increasingly important that we ensure enough forage and diversity of forage to keep London’s pollinating insects alive and healthy for the entire season.”

 Honeybees visiting our Highbury garden were coming, we found, from a beehive one street away.
-We read the interview with its beekeeper, Peter Buckoke, in Nicola Baird’s entertaining Islington Faces blog, and were able to capture a few jars of Peter’s Finsbury Park Honey from Bumblebee Natural Foods in Camden.
+We read the interview with its beekeeper, Peter Buckoke, in Nicola Baird’s entertaining Islington Faces blog, and got a few jars of Peter’s lovely Finsbury Park Honey from Bumblebee Natural Foods in Camden.
 He has since expanded, & now also has hives in Gillespie Park.

-PLANT-LORE is an Archive of local names, herbal remedies, sayings, riddles, tales, legends and more.
-The Compiler of the Archive, Roy Vickery, is a botanist, lecturer and author born in rural Dorset but now living in South London.
-On his extensive website he keeps up with local traditional activities – Autumn 2016 includes flower and tree walks, Apple Day, rushbearing and the Tooting Common Pumpkin Parade.
+PLANT-LORE is an Archive of traditional tales, legends, local plant names, sayings, riddles & herbal remedies.
+The Compiler of the Archive, Roy Vickery, is a botanist, lecturer & author born in rural Dorset but now living in South London.

 The Compiler is available for walks and talks.

-Roy Vickery welcomes information on plants from all parts of the British Isles, ethnic groups settled in the British Isles, and comparative material from overseas, no matter how widespread and well-known you consider it to be.
+Roy Vickery welcomes information on plants from all parts of the British Isles, ethnic groups settled there, & comparative material from overseas, no matter how widespread & well-known you consider it to be.
 A copy of all material received will eventually be placed in the care of the library of The Natural History Museum.
+See website for details.

 Roy Vickery, 9 Terrapin Court, Terrapin Road, London SW17 8QW.

-THE COUNTRY DIARY OF AN EDWARDIAN LADY, published by Michael Joseph in 1977, was created by naturalist, illustrator and art teacher EDITH HOLDEN in 1905-06.
+THE COUNTRY DIARY OF AN EDWARDIAN LADY, published by Michael Joseph in 1977, was created by naturalist, illustrator & art teacher EDITH HOLDEN in 1905-06.

-Cycling was popular; many women, laced into the tight corsets and long dresses of the Victorian era, now chose to wear ‘rational dress’, such as loose-fitting trousers (knickerbockers) for cycling.
-Some men objected… only eight years earlier, male students at Cambridge had hanged a woman riding a bicycle, in effigy, to protest the admission of women to the college.
-It is our good fortune that Edith Holden was able to cycle into the countryside and record what she saw there.
+Cycling was popular; many women, laced into the tight corsets & long dresses of the Victorian era, now chose to wear ‘rational dress’, such as loose-fitting trousers (knickerbockers) for cycling.
+Some men objected.
+Only eight years earlier, male students at Cambridge had hanged a woman riding a bicycle, in effigy, to protest the admission of women to the college.
+It is our good fortune that Edith Holden was able to cycle into the countryside & record what she saw there.
 In this book we see it as it was a century ago, through her eyes.

 The Royal Horticultural Society A-Z ENCYCLOPEDIA OF GARDEN PLANTS was the book most used by our class at Capel Manor in 1999.
-Each plant’s entry includes both its Latin and English names, its country of origin, the height and width it attains in favourable conditions, details of those conditions (soil type, sun or shade, and so on) and pests or diseases to which it may succumb.
+Each plant’s entry includes both its Latin and English names, its country of origin, the height & width it attains in favourable conditions, details of those conditions (soil type, sun or shade, & so on) & pests or diseases to which it may succumb.
 There may be an updated version of it by now.

-Go to TheRHS website for help with choosing plants, gardening advice, gardens to visit, events, courses, shows, gardening jobs to be doing now and how to join The RHS.
+TheRHS website has advice on individual plants, gardens to visit, events, courses, shows, gardening jobs to be doing now & how to join The RHS.